nachobascar/nachobascar.github.io/README.md

 - `examples/`: Contains examples of the parsed HTML in optimized LLM format.
 Each example is a folder containing the following files:
   - `README.md`: A description of the example, its contents and links to the source and parsed HTML.
   - `output.html`: The parsed CNT in HTML format (non-LLM format), used to visualize the representation of the tree in a more human-readable way.
+- `lib/`: Contains the source code of the Chrome Extension
+- `prompts/`: Contains a set of prompts used for testing the CNT into different AI Agents.
+The agents tested are the following:
+  - `operator.md`: An operator that cares of talking to the user, understanding its needs and objectives, requiring the information needed to solve the objective and creating a plan to achieve it.
+  - `agent.md`: An agent that solves the current step of the plan.
+It receives the CNT with some metadata.
+It returns one action to execute in order to solve the step, and a boolean indicating if the step was solved or not.
+The actions can be:
+    - `go_to`: Navigating to a URL
+    - `go_back`: Going back to the previous page (First in history)
+    - `click`: Clicking an element
+    - `write`: Writing into an element.
+This works for filling forms, input fields, or even selects and checkboxes (by writing the value of the option.
+This needs to be the exact value, not the label)
+    - `expand`: Expanding a node to see the missing information
+    - `describe_image`: Used for describing an image if you think it is relevant for the step solution.
+Any node that has the attribute "src" can be selected by this action.
+    - `talk`: Talking to the user.
+You are the only one in control of the browser, so you can talk to the user and give them information about the current step.
+You can also ask for more information if needed.
+    - `no_action`: No action needed.
+This is used when the step was already solved and no further action is needed.
+  - `corrector.md`: An agent that checks if the current step was actually solved or not.
+It gets called once the `agent.md` returns that a step was solved.
+It receives the updated CNT after the action was executed, checks if the step was actually solved, and if not it returns a feedback into the `agent.md` to solve the step again.
+  - `lookup.md`: An agent that finds out the ID of the relevant node for solving an action.

 # CNT Rules
 The CNT format is a simplified version of the HTML DOM, where each node is represented in a tree structure.
 The rules for creating a CNT are as follows: